Postpartum Anxiety Natural Prevention and Treatment

 - Get help with Breastfeeding - If breastfeeding is not easy, it is easy for this to influence happiness, sleep, and postpartum healing.
 Breastfeeding should not hurt.
 Engorgement is not normal (common, not normal).
 Nipple shields are a clear sign something is wrong with the latch.
 Tethered Oral Tissues are real (and bodywork and/or tie revisions can help tremendously).
 Many medical providers, even with a "lactation consultant" title or training, do not have adequate experience or skill to support long term breastfeeding.
 Get help.
 If the tips don't start improving things in 24 hours, seek additional help.

 - Tell Your Birth Story - Share your thoughts and feelings and series of events of your labor and birth with someone who will HEAR you, and someone that doesn't try to convince you that "all that matters is a healthy baby."
 YOU matter, too.
 Your happiness IS your health.
 Women desire to share their birth story and being told to supress thoughts (positive or negative) about this life-changing event can lead to significant trauma later in life, confidence, and overall depressive natures.
+A more traumatic birth needs processing.
+If you're still being triggered by your birth from any stimulus that reminds you of it, these are signs of PTSD.
+Seek support of a counselor.
+Consider therapies such as tapping, EMDR, and similar - techniques that alternate activating BOTH sides of your brain WHILE you are retelling your story.
+I've personally utilized EMDR therapy and similar for PTSD and it is wonderful!

 - Eat Well - Eat adequate greens in all forms multiple times a day.
 Eat a rainbow of colors of vegetables and fruits; steam them for maximum nutrient bioavailability.
 Eat sprouted legumes, seeds, grains.
 Eat minimally processed foods.
 Balance your meals with adequate healthy fats, proteins, and carbs.